Intern Creativity Test

 Then separately (and much more important) sell yourself to us.

 Make, that is, some persuasive advertising, with you as the product.
 As soon as you think it’s pretty darn semi-wonderful (that is, above and beyond what your competitors will do), send it to:

 Intern Creativity Test Judge

 The decision of the judge, no matter how perplexing, pig-headed or preposterous is final.
 In this Darwinian competition, there are no guidelines, no deadlines, and no prize, or even notification, for second place.
 Let us spell that out, since some people don’t seem to get it: we notify the winner(s) and nobody else.
 Cold and cruel?
-Perhaps, so don’t bother following up "to see if it arrived."
+Perhaps, so don’t bother following up “to see if it arrived.”
 It did.
-This is a Darwinian, last-one-standing knife fight, with no rules.
-(Re-read that last dependent clause, Bouzouki.)
+This is a last-one-standing knife fight, with no rules.
+(Re-read that last dependent clause, Spunky.)
 Fortune favors the brave.